Listen audio version

 There will be zero downtime with this migration, and they will even test your site before making it live.
 This way you are sure that everything works as intended after moving your WordPress site to Kinsta.

-This is certainly a time saver, as handling migration yourself could take a lot of time + hassles.
-Just to let you know, I enjoy such tech challanges, but having someone more knowledgable taking care of it, saves a lot of time, and offers mental peace.
+This is a timesaver, as handling migration yourself could take a lot of time + hassles.
+Just to let you know, I enjoy such tech challenges, but having someone more knowledgeable taking care of it, saves a lot of time, and offers mental peace.